 Now that we have looked at the top players, let’s take a peek at those whose reputations are not as sturdy.
 First, we shall look at HRD.
 Now, far be it for me to tell you what to do, but it is my opinion, that HRD grading certificates are not the most reliable of the bunch (they are not the worst, however).

 Take a look at this table and you might understand why;

 |Stock Num.||Test 7|

 As you can see, the difference between the grades given by the GIA and the HRD are clear.
-While it is true that a variation of one grade either way is not a huge deal, these all add up.
-On paper, the HRD diamond might look great but in reality, you are paying for a lesser quality stone.
-A HRD graded diamond may be cheaper, because most in the industry know that they wiggle around with the grading ranges (one or two color grades up here, two or three clarity grades up there) and so they are priced accordingly in the market place.
+While it is true that a variation of one grade, either way, is not a huge deal, these all add up.
+On paper, the HRD diamond might look great, but in reality, you are paying for a lesser quality stone.
+An HRD graded diamond may be cheaper, because most in the industry know that they wiggle around with the grading ranges (one or two color grades up here, two or three clarity grades up there) and so they are priced accordingly in the marketplace.

 That said, if you are less worried about what the report says, and more interested in how the diamond looks in real life, then it might be a good way for you to save some money - as long as you see the stone first.
 I cannot stress that enough.

 Now let’s talk about EGL.
 Poor EGL, how the mighty have fallen!
 They are like the super popular kid in high school that everyone looked up to, who ended up living in their car behind Walmart.
 Once a titan of the diamond grading world, they have been plagued with controversies over the last few years.
 You see, the EGL (once one big organization), splintered into many different franchises – all with wildly different standards and therefore reputations.